Spec-Kit vs. Wizard

 Getting Help

-Spec-Kit prompts are automatically synced from the GitHub spec-kit repository:- Open Settings → AI Commands
+Spec-Kit prompts can be updated from the GitHub spec-kit repository releases:- Open Settings → AI Commands

 Tips for Best Results